IIIF/website/source/event/2024/los-angeles/sponsorship.md

 Spaces are limited, so table space will be allocated in order of sponsor sign up.

+To indicate your interest in sponsorship, please contact admin@iiif.io as soon as possible.
+Payments will be accepted via check or wire transfer to the Council on Library and Information Services (CLIR), fiscal host of the IIIF Consortium.
+Please note that sponsorship will not be confirmed until payment is received.

 [los angeles]:  {{ site.root_url | absolute_url }}/event/2024/los-angeles/